solodev/cloud-documentation/src/Services/index.md

 - On the browse services page, choose the desired service by clicking the Buy Now button in the application card.

-- Click the Set up a plan button
+- Click the Set up a plan button.

-- Under Pricing and Installation, select the appropriate plan
+- Under Pricing and Installation, select the appropriate plan.

-- Click the Buy now button
+- Click the Buy now button.

 - On the review page select the organization to be billed.